 The Geber family is the proud custodian of this great icon and its heritage.
 We invite you to behold the magnificent Château, Basket Press Winery, vineyards, gardens, functions rooms and surrounding hills.
 Our wines are delicious, distinctive and elegant.

-We hope you enjoy the true character of Château Tanunda and visit this famous Barossa Winery in Tanunda for exclusive VIP tastings, and top Barossa Shiraz.
+We hope you enjoy the true character of Château Tanunda and visit this famous Barossa winery in Tanunda for a range winery experiences, tours and of course, great Barossa wines.

 From an early background in hospitality I had always had a passion for wine.
 Just over 20 years ago I took that passion to the next level by moving to study Eonology at university, and haven’t looked back since.
 A career as a winemaker has taken me to some of the most beautiful areas of the world, meeting amazingly passionate people and to take the joy in seeing wines I have made being enjoyed by others.

 The Barossa makes wines which are amongst the best in the world.
 Barossa Shiraz is a style which is unique to the wine world, but the region is ideal for all kinds of grape varieties, as well as an array of other produce.
 The Barossa is home to long history of over 150 years of creating amazing produce, be that the wines, the food or the fresh produce at the Barossa farmers market.
 The climate and community spirit comes through in the wines and products from the region, and I think people can connect with that authenticity.

 I love a good sparkling shiraz, it is institution of every Barossa summer.
 Everybody should try our Chateau Tanunda Sparkling Shiraz.

 The Chateau is unique in the sense that our winemaking is very hands on and follows a house style: we use small format individual open fermenters, we basket press, we leave the wines unfiltered to preserve the natural character of the vineyards.